 The effects of poaching can indeed have severe consequences, but fortunately, there are strategies to address this global problem.
 Here are some key approaches to consider:

 Poaching is primarily stopped or fought by law enforcement agencies.
 However, the public needs to be educated on the importance of the wild animals they have and why poaching is bad for their economies.

-The legal systems are already in place and they outlaw the practices.
+The legal systems are already in place, and they outlaw the practices.
 However, poaching still continues, meaning the law needs to be toughened.
-More needs to be done in that front, to curb the demand and trade of animal parts and the selling of wildlife as exotic pets.
+More needs to be done on that front to curb the demand and trade of animal parts and the selling of wildlife as exotic pets.

 Toughening the laws also means that harsher penalties will be dished out to poachers and for other wildlife-related crimes, protecting more animals.

 Some animals are on the verge of extinction and can only be protected at sanctuaries.
 The same should be done to more animals, and their populations will go higher.

 4. Zoning (Demarcate Land for The Wild Animals)

 More needs to be done to outline where wildlife land starts and ends.
 In doing so, humans will not encroach into such land for construction, settlement, or agricultural land.

 Those found inside such lands should be treated as poachers, regardless of their reasons when entering, and face the fullest extent of the law.

 5. Put More Trackers and Sensors in the Wild